jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 >Totally-Looks-Like is a dataset and benchmark challenging machine-learned representations to reproduce human perception of image similarity.

 The dataset consist 6016 pairs of images (12032 in total).
-And we use Finetuner to tune the model to get a better embedding.
-But how it works?
+How it works?

 Finetuner adopts the idea of `transfer learning` and `metric learning`.
 The rationale is
 1. TLL dataset is a relative small dataset, it's not reasonable to train a large network, such as ResNet on TLL from scratch.
-So we freeze the weights of a pre-trained ResNet and train a MLP head to adopt our new dataset.
+So we freeze the weights of a pre-trained ResNet and only train seval layers of the network.
 2. TLL dataset consist pairs of images which can be formed as a positive pair, and a random image can can be considered as a negative pair.
 We can form a `triplet` and use the Finetuner `TripletLoss`.
 We expect after fine-tuning, the distance between positive pairs can be pull closer, while the distance between positive and negative pairs can be push away.

 ## Environment & Data Preparation